vrbsm/carousel-example-react/README.md

-# This is carousel-example-react
+# This is vitrines-example-react
-## This project show how use carousel component
+## This project show how use Vitrines component

 `Warning disable the cors`